SYP-PROJECT/quantum_simulator/tutorial.md

 \end{bmatrix}
 $$

----

-### 2. Pauli-X Gate
+#### 2. Pauli-X Gate
-The quantum version of the classical NOT gate:
+This gate flips the qubit, just like flipping the coin:
 $$
 \begin{bmatrix}
 0 & 1 \\